 haydenl@mindspring.com

-Abstract—Extending knowledge in parallel and distributed computing is important for solving and gaining insights into big data problems.
-However, many campuses do not offer courses in parallel and distributed computing because of course limitations, a lack of faculty expertise, and limited computing resources.
-MOOCs and Clouds have provided an opportunity to scale learning environments and provide opportunity to disadvantaged institutions.
-In this paper, we discuss a course offered at Indiana University and use it as a model to advanced computing curricula at other institutions with unique computing needs.
+Abstract—A knowledge of parallel and distributed computing is important for students needing to address big data problems in later jobs in industry or academia.
+However, many campuses do not offer courses in these important areas due to curriculum limitations, a lack of faculty expertise, and limited instructional computing resources.
+MOOCs and Clouds provide an opportunity to scale learning environments and to help institutions needing advanced curriculum.
+In this paper, we discuss a course offered at Indiana University and use it as a model for improving curriculum at institutions who cannot easily provide the needed courses themselves

 Keywords—Online Education, Cloud Computing, Parallel and Distributed Computing.